-A few years later (ie in the 1880s-1890s), Theobald Smith (a physician) and Frederick Kilborne (a veterinarian) determined that an insect vector (a tick: Boophilus annulatus) was associated with a cattle disease called 'Texas Fever', even though the direct causal agent of the disease (a parasite: Babesia bigemina) was not discovered until many years later (Schwabe, 1984).
+A few years later (ie in the 1880s-1890s), Daniel Salmon and Frederick Kilborne determined that a tick (Boophilus annulatus) was associated with a cattle disease called 'Texas Fever' even though the direct causal agent of the disease (a parasite: Babesia bigemina) was not discovered until many years later (Schwabe, 1984).
 Their initial associations were based on the similar geographical distributions between the disease and the extent of the tick's natural range; theirs was the first demonstration of a parasite requiring development within a vector before transmission.
 Their work also provided the basis for disease control before knowing the actual agent of the disease.
-At about the same time, malaria, caused by infection with protozoans of the genus Plasmodium and transmitted by female Anopheles species mosquitoes, was being studied.
-According to Cox (2010), Alphonse Laveran discovered parasites in the blood of malaria patients in 1880, while William MacCallum discovered the sexual stages in the blood in birds infected with a related haematozoan-Haemoproteus columbae-in 1897.
-The transmission cycle in culicine mosquitoes and birds infected with Plasmodium relictum (the epidemiological component of the natural history of malaria) was elucidated by Ronald Ross in 1897.

-The multifactorial causal concept lost adherents during the late 1800s to mid-1900s, as the search for specific etiological agents (usually microbiological or toxicological, as in the work of Robert Koch) gained predominance in medical research.
-The 'golden era' of microbiology led to a number of successes including mass-testing, immunisation, specific treatment, and vector control (eg the mosquito vector of malaria was now known) as methods of disease control.
-Nonetheless, Rudolph Virchow, the German cellular pathologist, believed that medicine was a social science and backed the earlier population-oriented work of Max von Pettenkofer from the perspective of disease control (Kottke, 2011).

-Control of many specific infectious diseases meant that by the early-to-mid 1900s, chronic, non-infectious diseases were becoming relatively more important as causes of morbidity and mortality in humans in developed countries.
-For example, pellagra was originally thought to result from food poisoning from an unknown agent associated with poor quality maize.
-However, Joseph Goldberger observed the natural disease in cotton workers in the southern US and found nothing to suggest an infectious origin.
-Rather, he was concerned about the potential for a nutritional etiology.
-A key observation was that patients in mental institutions had the disease, but not the staff, nurses, or doctors.
-This convinced Goldberger about the lack of person-to-person spread, and he downplayed an infectious etiology.
-Subsequently, Goldberger chose 3 institutions, 2 orphanages and 1 mental institution in which to conduct his early studies.
-Both were heavily pellagra endemic before their diets were improved and virtually no new cases of pellagra occurred after the new diets had been put in place (Rajakumar, 2000).
-This work and Goldberger's later demonstration of the role of niacin as the direct cause of pellagra was based on a mechanistic view of causation.
-Yet, his proposal to prevent the disease through the use of land reform emerged from his population perspective of disease causation and control.
+Thus, in this period (mid-to-late 1800s), the study of the causes of specific disease problems focused on multiple factors in the environment, albeit somewhat more specifically than Hippocrates had discussed earlier.

-By the mid 1900s, it was recognised that single agents were not likely responsible for the increase in prevalence of chronic diseases.
-Consequently, large-scale, population-based studies examining the potential multiple causes of these diseases were initiated.
-For example, the Framingham Heart Study pioneered long-term surveillance and study of causes of disease beginning in 1949.
-Shortly thereafter, a series of observational studies on smoking and lung cancer were published, and this spurred much discussion about causal inference from observational data (Berlivet, 2005).
-This included debate over specificity of effect as the studies had indicated numerous health impacts of smoking.
-Thus, by the early 1960s, there was once again a growing awareness of the complex web of causation.
+The multifactorial causal concept became submerged during the late 1800s to the mid 1900s, when the search for specific etiological agents (usually microbiological) dominated medical research.
+This 'golden era' of microbiology lead to a number of successes including masstesting, immunisation, specific treatment, as well as vector control (eg the mosquito vector of malaria was now known) as methods of disease control.
+Indeed, control of many specific infectious diseases meant that by the mid 1900s, chronic, non-infectious diseases were becoming relatively more important as causes of morbidity and mortality in humans in developed countries.
+It was recognised early on that single agents were not likely responsible for these chronic diseases and large-scale, population-based studies examining the potential multiple causes of these diseases were initiated.
+For example, the Framingham Heart Study pioneered long-term surveillance and study of causes of human health beginning in 1949.
+Shortly after this time the observational studies on smoking and lung cancer began to appear and this spurred much discussion about causal inference (Berlivet, 2005).
+Large-scale, population-based studies of animal health were also undertaken.
+In 1957, the British initiated a national survey of disease and wastage in the dairy industry-the survey methods were later critiqued by their author (Leech, 1971).
+Thus, by the early 1960s, in human and animal-health research, there was once again a growing awareness of the complex web of causation.